Scientific Name

 Origin

 The origin of this popular succulent is quite a mystery.
 It was formally described in 1977 by Reid Moran based on two specimens bought several years earlier at local nurseries, one in Guadalajara and another in a small town in Veracruz, Mexico.
 So, there is no known record of Sedum burrito in the habitat.
 As it seems similar to Sedum morganianum, there has been conjecture that it is a vegetative sport or a natural hybrid of the latter.
-It was published by Myron Kimnach in 2017 as Sedum morganianum 'Buritto', but there is no material selected out in cultivation.
+It was published by Myron Kimnach in 2017 as Sedum morganianum 'Buritto', but no material has been selected in cultivation.

 Description